 I have failed my course and have been dismissed from the University.
 What are my options?

-Please contact the Student Advice Centre by emailing ASKBALstudentadvice@dmu.ac.uk, or calling 0116 257 7243, to discuss further.
+Please contact the Student Advice Centre by emailing ASKBALstudentadvice@dmu.ac.uk, calling 0116 257 7243, or visiting us in person to discuss further.

 When will I receive my Higher Education Achievement Report (HEAR)?

 You should receive your HEAR approximately one week after you have received your results

 I have deferrals to complete.
 When will these take place?